Toolkit

 Measurement & Validation

 Track number of tagged items and how many are resolved each sprint.
-Optional: Review resolved items for measurable performance or efficiency improvements.
+Review resolved items for measurable performance or efficiency improvements.

 Want help running a net positive sprint?